How to Write a Competitive Intelligence Report in 2026

 Why SaaS Companies Need Competitive Intelligence Reports

 The SaaS market moves fast.
-Pricing changes, features launch, positioning shifts often without announcement.
+Pricing changes, features launch, positioning shifts, often without announcement.
 Without systematic tracking, you're making decisions with outdated information.

 The Cost of Flying Blind